 Pattern is written in smallest size with additional sizes in parentheses.
 Stitch count for all sizes will be in parentheses at the end of each row.

 Garment has 3-5” positive ease.
-For a more fitted look, go down a size.
+For a more fitted look, go down a size or make your rectangles smaller.

 Tutorial on sewing crochet pieces together: https://youtu.be/PBsuB4NHFvQ